 Parents looking for a primary school place can also apply for schools in other local authorities.
 To find schools near your home visit the Schools Finder website which lets you look at school information including Ofsted reports, performance data and a profile of the school.

-Children start secondary schooling in year 7.
+Children start secondary school in year 7.
 You must begin the process of applying for a secondary school place when they are in year 6.

-The deadline for online applications was 31 October 2013.
+The deadline for online applications is 31 October 2014.

 If you missed the deadline you will need to complete a paper application, which can be obtained by contacting the School Admissions Service on 020 7332 1750.